 To learn more about Exposure’s editing tools, you can watch our in-depth tutorial videos.

-If I want to undo an edit, or see a record of my creative edits, I’ll expand the History panel.
+To undo an edit, or to see a record of your creative edits, expand the History panel.
 Here, I can see the exact values for each adjustment I made.
 I can also hover over each history entry to see what the image looked like at that point in time, and then click a history entry to roll back to that state.

 So now we’re finished editing our image.
 Exposure is a nondestructive editor.
 Your edits are remembered, so there is no need to save.
 If you quit and come back, everything will be just as you left it.

-You can export your image to use it with other applications, which is useful for operations like printing or sharing.
+You can export your image to use it with other applications, which is useful for preparing to send to a print service or sharing online.
 Exposure gives you many different options here, including image size, file type, and file name.
 We cover this topic in our Exporting Images video.